Can You Get Your Tooth Pulled While Pregnant? (Anesthesia, X-Ray & Post-Extraction Care)

 To summarise

 Getting ready for a tooth extraction during pregnancy is no easy task.
-In general, tooth extraction is a delicate process, and for a pregnant woman, it can become twice as difficult.
+In general, tooth extraction is a delicate process, and it can become twice as difficult for a pregnant woman.

-Discussing the procedure and aftercare can help you clear your doubts and calm down a bit, but usually, it’s not something to stress over.
+Discussing the procedure and aftercare can help you clear your doubts and calm down, but usually, it’s not something to stress over.

 Try your best to take care of your teeth and gums to prevent the situation from worsening to needing a tooth extraction.